 Of course, it is not impossible for amaretto to go bad.
 If you leave it out, unopened, in a hot and humid place and contaminants get in, it’s not a good idea to keep drinking it.

 In order to keep your amaretto in peak quality, store it somewhere dry and dark, away from heat sources and sunlight.
 The pantry or a liquor cabinet works just fine.

 Many people like to drink amaretto chilled.
 If this is you, you may want to refrigerate it.
 However, it is not necessary to keep amaretto in the fridge.

 The main thing to remember about storing amaretto is to keep it properly sealed.
-Exposure to oxygen is what makes amaretto begin to change in flavor, so avoid that as much as possible in order to keep its quality for longer.
+Exposure to oxygen makes amaretto begin to change in flavor, so avoid that as much as possible to keep its quality for longer.

 What Causes Deterioration Of Amaretto?